erjank/teaching/practices.md

 > institutions' WiFi (which can be of highly variable quality), and
 > has the issues mentioned above with things like keyboard shortcuts.

-## Setting Up Your Own Enviornment
+## Setting Up Your Own Environment

 FIXME: target here for forward ref from performance section about setting up your environment, e.g., having a glass of water to give